 University of Illinois Hospital & Health Sciences System

 The University of Illinois Hospital & Health Sciences System, known as UI Health, is UIC’s academic medical center and the state’s major public hospital.
-Located in the heart of the Illinois Medical District, UI Health is made up of a 495-bed hospital, Children’s Hospital University of Illinois, an outpatient care center, and 13 Mile Square Health Centers located in neighborhoods throughout Chicago.
+Located in the heart of the Illinois Medical District, UI Health includes a 495-bed hospital, Children’s Hospital University of Illinois, an outpatient care center, and 13 Mile Square Health Centers located in neighborhoods throughout Chicago.
 Students have the opportunity to gain hands-on clinical experience in a broad range of medical specialties by caring for UI Health’s diverse patient population and engaging in translational research that can help improve the lives of patients in Illinois and beyond.

 Great Cities Institute